HongThatCong/yummyPaste/README.md

 1. Edit file x64dbg.props, edit value of <X64DBG_DIR> and <X64SDK_DIR> to path of your install x64dbg and pluginsdk

-2. Open yummyPaste.sld and build
+2. Open yummyPaste.sln and build